 If you're looking to focus on your creative business this year and you're after some decent inspiration, you can't go far wrong with a podcast.
 One that gives you that reassuring hug to tell you everything is going to be ok.

 Aside from finding out why someone's dad has written a porno, or what makes a guilty feminist, you'll probably be looking for insight on freelancing.
 Which is why I asked people on Twitter for their recommendations, creating this list to share with you.

 It's a simple format: fun and honest conversations with creatives from all over the world.
-There'll be a sprinkling of Creative Boom in there (we won't be taking it too seriously because, you know, that's not our style).
+As usual, there's a sprinkling of Creative Boom in there (we don't take it too seriously because, you know, that's not our style).
 A few tips, lots of helpful insight, some cheeky laughs – all with our original mission in mind: to celebrate, inspire and support the creative community.
-Oh, and I'll be your host.
-I can't wait.
+Oh, and I'm your host.

 Quite a few of you recommended this podcast by Gregor Matheson, one that not only delves deep into design and creativity but leadership, productivity and personal development, too.
 Unfiltered chats with people from all kinds of creative backgrounds.
 We like how Gregor opens up, too, sharing his own experiences.

 For all you creative freelancers out there, illustrator Andy J Miller has a podcast for you.
 He's been around in the podcasting world for some time but is definitely worth including.
 Through his conversations with artists and designers, he tries to strike the perfect balance between art and business.
 And he's a load of fun, too.

 A podcast for working women, hosted by Women Who founder Otegha Uwagba.
 Full of practical advice, fresh ideas, and interviews with smart, successful women, this is essential listening for working women – whether you're just starting, or already have years of experience.
 Thanks for the recommendation, Imriel Morgan.